MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Overview
 --------

 The Event Queue Foundation Library allows users to send events from the native world to the Java world.
-It is composed of a Java API that provides mechanisms to register specific event notifications and a native API that allows someone to send events in the queue.
+It is composed of a Java API that provides mechanisms to register specific event notifications and a C API that allows someone to send events in the queue.

 .. figure:: images/event-queue-overview.png
    :alt: Event Queue Overview